TKESuperDave/PayaServices/Authorization Gateway/XSD/OCR XSD Schemas/POP Schemas/README.md

+Below are the links to the latest versions of the POP Production Schema.
+The XSD files contained in this folder are for documentation purposes only.

 | Documentation Template | Production Template       | DL  Required  | Verify  ID  | Certification Terminal ID  |
 |----------------------------------------|---------|------|-------------|----------------------------|
 | [OCRDLOptional.xsd](OCRDLOptional.xsd) | [OCRDLOptional.xsd](https://demo.eftchecks.com/webservices/Schemas/pop/OCRDLOptional.xsd)                    |               |             | 4010 / 4020 / 4030 / 4210        |